winston86zhu/haas-ewmba/midterm.md

 5. Emotional Stability: Calm, secure, and self-confident.

 > Big 5 personality traits are fundamental core personality features to understand individual differences in behavior.
+  * Other tests give you a type while big five put you in a scale of 1-5 for each trait.

 > However, they should NOT BE a driver of hiring or promotion decisions.

 ### Authenticity
+> Dispositionisn and situationism meet at authenticity.

 **Situationism**: The belief that behavior is determined by situational factors like immediate environment and social context (e.g Work Environment).
 ![alt text](./image/authenticity.png)

 **Authenticity**: Alignment between one's inner feelings and your expressed behavior.
-  * Can be a self-focused judgement or other-focused judgement.
+  * Can be a self-focused judgement or other-focused judgement, but they are not always aligned.

+The Authenticity Paradox: Leaders need to adapt to new roles without losing their sense of self, but flexibility is essential for growth

 * Self-perceived authenticity: The extent to which you feel authentic.
   * rubust predictor of self-esteem, life satisfaction, and well-being.